JaNd3r/CKDotMatrixView/README.md

 ## Features

-* Can be adjusted to fit almost any size using storyboard settings only.
+* Can be adjusted to fit almost any size using storyboard settings only (including live rendering!).
 * Uses color information provided in the storyboard.
 * Provides some basic animation (to be optimized and extended...)
 * Displays a cool glowing around the illuminated dots.
-* Comes with one 10 dot font providing numbers and upper case fonts (to be extended...)
+* Comes with a 10 dot font providing numbers and upper case fonts (to be extended...)

 ## Usage